tillitis/tillitis-key1/hw/application_fpga/core/uds/README.txt

 Unique Device Secret core

 ## Introduction

-This core store and protect the Unique Device Secret.
-The storage is implemented in discrete registers.
-The contents can be read once between chip reset, and only if the system is in not in application access mode.
+This core store and protect the Unique Device Secret (UDS) asset.
+The UDS can be accessed as eight separate 32-bit words.
+The words can be accessed in any order, but a given word can only be accessed once between reset cycles.
+The words can only be accessed as long as the fw_app_mode input is low, implying that the CPU is executing the FW.

+Each UDS words has a companion read bit that is set when the word is accessed.
+This means that the even if the chip select (cs) control input is forced high, the content will become all zero when the read bit has been set after one cycle.

+## Implementation

+The UDS words are implemented in discrete registers.